rain-on/pantheon/ROADMAP.md

 * iBFT 2.x

 ### Smart Contract based Permissioning
-Building on the Permissioning system  implemented in version 1.0 of Pantheon, we will use a smart contract to share this information across the network, giving a consistent set of permissions, and ensuring that all nodes in the network work consistently.
+Building on the Permissioning system  implemented in version 1.0 of Pantheon, we will use a smart contract to share this information across the multicaster, giving a consistent set of permissions, and ensuring that all nodes in the multicaster work consistently.

 ### Privacy
 The Enterprise Ethereum `restricted` privacy will be implemented.